maxvfischer/DIY-arcade/README.md

 After the main part was separated into the inner and outer part, "blockers" were glued and nailed into place.
 This, together with a standard window magnet was used to keep the hatch in place.

-Also a hole was cut at the top of the inner part to enable it to be opened.
+A hole was also cut at the top of the inner part to enable it to be opened.

 ![hatch 5](./images/build/hatch_5.jpg)